International Code Council Recognizes the Importance of World Plumbing Day

 Resources Offered Through the Code Council

 The Code Council’s involvement with water-related issues goes well beyond offering model codes — it works to build a well-trained workforce of code officials and plumbing professionals to maintain advanced water systems.
-The association offers specifically designed certification programs for inspectors, examiners, contractors and trades to the IPC, which include:
+The association offers specifically designed certification programs for inspectors, examiners, contractors and trades, which include:

 - Residential Plumbing Inspector